datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 sudo kubeadm config images pull
 ```

-After running the script on both nodes, we can initialize the control plane:
+Then we can initialize the control plane:

 ```bash
 sudo kubeadm init
 ```

-And join the worker node, make sure to copy the actual token and hash from the
+And join the worker node.
+Ensure to copy the actual token and hash from the
 output of the previous command:

 ```bash